The Vanguard Total Stock Market Fund, ticker symbol VTSAX, gets a lot of attention and love from authors and investors alike. But why VTSAX?

 Of course, a VTSAX investor has also owned the losers and the stocks that stagnate for years.
 Yes, a VTSAX investor held Enron, which famously dropped to zero, although it was booted from the indices before it flatlined completely.
 As mentioned above, a stock has to be considered “investible” to be included.
 If you’re interested in those criteria, I’ve got a 70-page pdf file for you to read.

-We’ve established that the fund own over 3,600 funds, representing nearly 100% of the investible stocks as determined by CRSP and in the neighborhood of 60% of all NYSE or Nasdaq listed U.S. companies.
+We’ve established that the fund owns over 3,600 stocks, representing nearly 100% of the investible stocks as determined by CRSP and in the neighborhood of 60% of all NYSE or Nasdaq listed U.S. companies.
 The index is managed by portfolio managers Gerard C. O’Reilly and Walter Nejman.